 Thyroid Hormone Receptor Beta (TRβ; NR1A2)

-INDIGO’s TRβ Reporter Assay System utilizes proprietary non-human mammalian cells engineered to provide constitutive, high-level expression of Human Thyroid Hormone Receptor Beta (NR1A2), a ligand-dependent transcription factor.
+INDIGO’s TRβ Reporter Assay System utilizes proprietary human cells engineered to provide constitutive, high-level expression of Human Thyroid Hormone Receptor Beta (NR1A2), a ligand-dependent transcription factor.
 Because these cells incorporate a responsive luciferase reporter gene, quantifying expressed luciferase activity provides a sensitive surrogate measure of TRβ activity in the treated cells.
 The primary application of this reporter assay system is in the screening of test samples to quantify any functional activity, either agonist or antagonist, that they may exert against human TRβ.

 The protein encoded by this gene is a nuclear hormone receptor for triiodothyronine.
 It is one of the several receptors for thyroid hormone, and has been shown to mediate the biological activities of thyroid hormone.
 Knockout studies in mice suggest that the different receptors, while having certain extent of redundancy, may mediate different functions of thyroid hormone.
 Mutations in this gene are known to be a cause of generalized thyroid hormone resistance (GTHR), a syndrome characterized by goiter and high levels of circulating thyroid hormone (T3-T4), with normal or slightly elevated thyroid stimulating hormone (TSH).
 Several alternatively spliced transcript variants encoding the same protein have been observed for this gene.